SamuelSchlesinger/haskell-server-template/README.md

 ### Check the health of the server.

 ### The server will reply with a 204 status code if it is live.
-This form of health means that we should not restart this service, though it may not be available for all functionality.
+This status code means that we should not restart this service, though it may not be yet available for all functionality.

 ### Response: